Homotopy Types of Suspended $4$-manifolds: Introduction

 The paper is organized as follows.
-In Section \ref{sec:prelim} we review some homotopy theory of partial $(n-1)$-connected $(n+3)$-dimensional CW-complexes and certain cohomology operations.
-Section \ref{sec:AnalyMtd} mainly introduces an useful criteria to determine the homtopy type of suspensions and the matrix method to analyse the homotopy type of homotopy cofibres of maps from a single space into a wedge sum.
-Section \ref{sec:SM} determines the homotopy type of the double suspension of the $4$-manifold $M$ and Section \ref{sect:SM} studies the homotopy type of $\Sigma M$ in terms of the Pontryagin squaring operations.
-The proofs of Theorem \ref{thm:S2M} and \ref{thm:SM} appear at the end of Section \ref{sec:SM} and \ref{sect:SM}, respectively.
-The basic method to determine the homotopy type of the suspensions are the homology decomposition.
-In Section \ref{sec:EHP} we apply Theorem \ref{thm:SM} and the EHP fibre sequence (\ref{fib:EHP}) to prove Theorem \ref{thm:EHP}.
+In Section \ref{sec:telems} we review some homotopy theory of partial elementary $\mathbf{A}_n^3$-complexes and list some technical lemmas about the Pontryagin or Steenrod square operations.
+Section \ref{sec:AnalyMtd} introduces the main analysis methods adopted in this paper, including an useful criteria to determine the homtopy type of suspensions and the matrix method to determine the homotopy type of homotopy cofibres of certain maps.
+Section \ref{sec:homolydecomp} simply analyses the homology decomposition of the suspension $\Sigma M$.
+In Section \ref{sect:proofs} we utilize the methods developed in Section \ref{sec:AnalyMtd} to give a detailed discussion on the homotopy decompositions of our suspended four-manifolds.
+At the end, we prove Theorem \ref{thm:S2M} and \ref{thm:SM}, respectively.